 Overall, zooplus offers its customers around 8,000 pet food products and accessories for dogs, cats, small pets, birds, fishes, and horses.
-These offers include everyday products, such as brand-name pet food generally available at specialty stores, zooplus' private-label brands, and specialty items such as toys, care products, and other accessories.
+These offers include everyday products, such as brand-name pet food generally available at specialty stores, zooplus' private label brands, and specialty items such as toys, care products, and other accessories.
 The company also offers a range of free information, veterinary advice, and interactive applications such as discussion forums and blogs on its websites.

-zooplus generates sales by selling products from its central fulfillment centers in Hörselgau, Germany; Tilburg, the Netherlands; and Wroclaw, Poland.
-A fourth logistics center in Chalon-sur-Saône, France, launched in March 2015, increases the maximum logistics capacity to sales of roughly EUR 900 m.
-In early 2015, a small fulfillment center in Strasbourg was added for certain types of orders for the German and French markets.
+zooplus generates sales by selling products from its four central fulfillment centers in Hörselgau, Germany; Tilburg, Netherlands; Wroclaw, Poland; and Chalon-sur-Saône, France.
+The center in France began operating in March 2015, thereby increasing zooplus' maximum fulfillment capacity to roughly EUR 900 m in sales.
 The locations of the central warehouses allow the company to ensure fast, efficient delivery and a high degree of general product availability for customers throughout Europe.
 Products are delivered to end customers using national and international delivery service providers.

-From the customer's perspective, the zooplus business model stands out due to the combination of its broad product range, extremely attractive prices, efficient flow of goods, and simple and convenient handling.
+From the customer's perspective, the zooplus business model stands out thanks to the combination of its broad product range, attractive prices, efficient flow of goods, and simple and convenient handling.